How many calories does one serving of Vegetable Korma have?

 Yes, this is healthy.
 Tomatoes are extremely rich source of Lycopene.
 Tomatoes are a powerful antioxidant, super rich in Vitamin C, good for heart.

-Fiber : Dietary fiber reduce the risk of heart disease, prevent the spike in blood sugar levels and hence super for diabetics.
+- Fiber : Dietary fiber reduces the risk of heart disease, prevents the spike in blood sugar levels and hence super for diabetics.
 Consume more fruits, vegetables, moong, oats, matki, whole grains.
+17% of RDA.

 How to burn 124 calories that come from Vegetable Korma?